 if it was genuinely about reducing Co2 emissions, agreements would have been signed to deal with the two thirds of emissions from developing countries, including:

-enormous amounts of Co2 produced from deforestation and the burning of peat bogs to establish oil palm plantations (mostly Malaysia and Indonesia – Indonesia being the world’s third largest Co2 emitter according to some sources, but you don’t hear about it),
+enormous amounts of Co2 produced from deforestation and the burning of peat bogs to establish oil palm plantations (mostly Malaysia and Indonesia – Indonesia being the world’s fifth largest Co2 emitter according to some sources, but you don’t hear about it),

-putting out burning coal seams which emit large amounts of Co2 while achieving nothing (this has been going on for decades, and will continue to go on for decades, and is prevalent in India and China),
+putting out burning coal seams which emit large amounts of Co2 while achieving nothing (this has been going on for decades, and will likely continue to go on for decades, and is prevalent in India and China),

 the use of wood and dried cow dung for heating and cooking,